• Menu

 Cost of Renting an Apartment in Ajijic

-According to Numbeo (a resourceful website on the cost of living in cities around the world) to rent a 1 bedroom apartment in the city centre would cost around MXN$13,314 per month or USD$665 long term.
+According to Numbeo (a resourceful website on the cost of living in cities around the world) to rent a 1 bedroom apartment in the city centre would cost around MXN$14416 per month.
 Ajijic real estate is affordable for the ex-pat.

-A 3 bedroom apartment in the city center would cost around MXN$24954 or USD$1246.
-A 2 bedroom apartment was not listed.
+A 3-bedroom apartment in the city centre would cost around MXN$28222.
+A 2-bedroom apartment was not listed.

 Ajijic house rental prices drop if you consider outside of the city centre: